Wellington Shire Council's vision is for happy people, healthy environment and thriving communities.

-The new APP scheme and online system will streamline the application process, making it easier and more consistent across the state.
-The new permit also will better align with the COAG 2010 Australian Disability Parking Permit Scheme (ADPS).
+The APP scheme and online system streamlines the application process, making it easier and more consistent across the state.
+The updated permits align better with the COAG 2010 Australian Disability Parking Permit Scheme (ADPS).

 Improvements to the Scheme include: